Ford Admits It’s Wasting Money On Incentives And Is Eying Build-To-Order

 Ford is not the most generous automaker when it comes to incentives but it’s still wasting millions on different discounts for the customers.
 Most recently, the automaker announced it will give a $1,000 bonus to shoppers from the brand willing to wait until their product arrives.

 Despite the production interruptions, Ford is reporting an operating profit of $1.1 billion, which leads to an adjusted forecast of between $9 billion and $10 billion earnings before interest and taxes.
-The chip shortage resulted in about 700,000 units of production lost during the second quarter of the year but Ford is confident it is “spring-loaded for growth," as John Lawler, Ford CFO, told reporters during a conference call.
+The chip shortage resulted in about 700,000 units of production lost during the second quarter of the year (for the entire industry) but Ford is confident it is “spring-loaded for growth," as John Lawler, Ford CFO, told reporters during a conference call.

 Source: Reuters